 The Harney ($7.95) is excellent (so good Rob had it twice and I had it once) – delicious homemade corned beef hash with two poached eggs with hollandaise sauce.
 I tried the Smoked Salmon Benedict ($8.50) served with home fries which was also excellent.

-The day before our departure, we both had the Monte Cristo ($8.95) described by the waiter as “a bit of savory and sweet” and served with real maple syrup.
+The day before our departure in 2015, we both had the Monte Cristo ($8.95) described by the waiter as “a bit of savory and sweet” and served with real maple syrup.
 We even saved half of it for breakfast the next day.
 Delicious!

 2 Cats Cafe & Inn, 130 Cottage Street, Bar Harbor – Rating 5/5

 In 2018, this restaurant is now cash only!
 No credit cards – they have an on-site ATM but when we were there in 2018 it was out of service!

 Friends Betsy and Nancy invited us to have breakfast with them here one morning.
 We had eaten here many years ago but didn’t remember much about it.
 Located in an old house with numerous cozy dining rooms, artfully decorated with everything cats.
 We thoroughly enjoyed our breakfast outside on the porch.
 I decided to follow Rob’s lead so we both had the Corned Beef Hash ($10.95) with two poached eggs and a biscuit with strawberry butter.
 Betsy had the Lobster Benedict ($19.95) which looked totally awesome.